ReyFScode/DSO-notes/Terraform notes.md

 When we declare variables within variable blocks we can do two primary operations on them:

-**> Overwrite values with the --var flag:** We can overwrite the value of our declared variables by using `--var name="value"` in the command line when we run terraform plan / terraform apply, variables must still be declared in a variable block, so if you have declared "somevar" with a default value of "foo" we can run `terraform plan --var somevar="bar"` to overwrite "foo" with "bar". `--var` is the most powerful setting tool for variable blocks, it doesn't matter if the value has a default or expects an input, --var will set its value.
+**> Overwrite values with the --var flag:** We can overwrite the value of our declared variables by using `--var name="value"` in the command line when we run terraform plan / terraform apply, variables must still be declared in a variable block, so if you have declared "somevar" with a default value of "foo" we can run `terraform plan --var somevar="bar"` to overwrite "foo" with "bar". **`--var` is the most powerful setting tool for variable blocks**, it doesn't matter if the value has a default, or is defined in a file, or expects an input... --var will set/overwrite its value.

 **> Input variables:** We can set variable blocks to take input at runtime if we don't specify a default value in the variable block, The user will instead be prompted with an input field + the variable description.
 This will be overridden if the user specifies the variable value with the --var flag at plan/apply.
 ```